Bill Hauter: COVID-19 and Vaccines

-Hauter has been critical of Illinois’ handling of the COVID-19 pandemic, saying that the state’s “risk analysis was off” and that lockdowns and school closures were excessive.
+Hauter has been critical of Illinois’ handling of the COVID-19 pandemic, saying that the state's “risk analysis was off” and that lockdowns and school closures were excessive.
 He argued that stricter lockdowns in Democratic-led states “had no better outcomes” than looser restrictions elsewhere.

 He has questioned the need for vaccination in people with prior infection, claiming that “they don’t need the shot” and that natural infection may produce “better antibodies than the people who got the vaccination.”

 Hauter has criticized the credibility of public health authorities, including former Illinois Department of Public Health Director Ngozi Ezike, whom he described as a “yes person” to Governor J.B.
 Pritzker.
 Hauter has also criticized IDPR directly, saying, “They don't have a lot of credibility, even with me and other medical professionals after they screwed up COVID so badly."

+In 2025, Hauter criticized House Bill 767, legislation signed by Governor Pritzker that expands vaccine access in Illinois and requires state-regulated health insurance providers to cover vaccines recommended by the Illinois Department of Public Health.
+The bill was prompted in part by concerns raised by the bill's sponsor, Rep. Bob Morgan, who said, “When Secretary Kennedy fired all 17 members of the CDC's vaccine advisory committee this summer, it was a direct attack on public health and the legitimacy of sound medical advice.”
+Hauter labeled the bill, which guarantees that vaccines are accessible and covered to those that want them, as “a Trump Derangement Syndrome bill”.

 Substance Abuse

 Hauter expressed reservations about legislation providing the overdose-reversal drug naloxone to people leaving incarceration if they were imprisoned for drug-related offenses or had a documented substance abuse problem.
-While the bill’s sponsor, Representative Justin Slaughter, cited data showing that overdose is the leading cause of death for individuals recently released from incarceration, Hauter questioned the approach, saying, “Let’s get it into the right hands and I’m not sure that the released inmate is the person you dispense this medication to.
+While the bill's sponsor, Representative Justin Slaughter, cited data showing that overdose is the leading cause of death for individuals recently released from incarceration, Hauter questioned the approach, saying, “Let’s get it into the right hands and I’m not sure that the released inmate is the person you dispense this medication to.
 It’s really important that we dispense to someone that can rescue them.”

+Native American Mascots

+Hauter has defended the use of Native American mascots and logos, arguing that they honor local history and recognize the role of Native Americans in the nation's founding, rejecting claims that such symbols are insulting or misrepresentative.
+He opposed HB1237, a bill that would require school boards to prohibit schools from using Native American names, logos, or mascots.